 - having difficulty with multiple-choice tests

 - considering themselves stupid despite good grades

 It’s unknown exactly how many adults have dyslexia.
 A lack of a uniform definition of dyslexia makes it hard for researchers to study.
-Various estimates suggest that as many as 5 to 10 percent of the population may have dyslexia.
+Various estimates suggest that as many as of the population may have dyslexia.
 It’s typically diagnosed in childhood, but some people are never diagnosed.
 If you’ve always had trouble reading, there’s a good chance you could have dyslexia.

 Symptoms you might recognize in yourself include:

 - You rarely or never read for pleasure.

 - You hate reading out loud in front of your coworkers, friends, and children.